RF based Automatic AP Load Balancing

 Example:

-This command rebalances the APs using CAPWAP reset.
-If an AP is already in the correct WNCd instance, then it will not be CAPWAP reset.
-This command cannot be executed if the RRM-based AP load balancing algorithm is running, or algorithm results are not available.
+This command rebalances the APs by performing a CAPWAP reset.
+If an AP is already assigned to the correct WNCd instance, it is not reset.
+You cannot execute this command if the RRM-based AP load balancing algorithm is running or if algorithm results are unavailable.

 Before you begin

-RF based Automatic AP Load Balancing feature is disabled by default.
-The APs may remain load balanced based on algorithm data even after disabling all the feature configurations and clearing all the algorithm outputs.
-To rebalance all the APs based on the default method of site tags, reload the controller or perform a CAPWAP reset on all the APs.
+The APs may remain load balanced based on algorithm data, even after you disable all feature configurations and clear all algorithm outputs.
+To rebalance all APs using the default method of site tags, reload the controller or perform a CAPWAP reset on all APs.

 Procedure